Thursday, December 18, 2008

 flpsed is released under the GPL.

-And: PDF resp.
-PostScript annotating is not filling out PDF form fields.
-This tool lets you write text at any location within such a document, and it does not help you finding PDF form fields, as PDF viewers do.
+and it does not help you finding PDF form fields, as PDF viewers do.

 I still find this utility very, very useful.